rohdelab/rcdt_ns_classifier/README.md

-# Radon cumulative distribution transform subspace models (RCDTSUBS) for image classification
+# Radon cumulative distribution transform subspace models (RCDT-SUBS) for image classification

 This repo contains the Python language code for reproducing the results in the paper titled "Radon cumulative distribution transform subspace models for image classification".